 The grounds for opposition have also been modified somewhat, and expanded9.
-Effectively, the grounds that can be relied on include those that may be relied on by an Examiner during examination (which now include absolute novelty and inventive step, as well as utility – see our article of 9 January), as well as the following grounds:
+Effectively, the grounds that can be relied on include those that may be relied on by an Examiner during examination (which now include absolute novelty and inventive step, as well as utility, and the following grounds:

 - Lack of entitlement, fraud, false suggestion or misrepresentation

 These grounds are substantially the same as those under which a patent may be revoked, with one minor exception (see below).